evalf/nutils/docs/tutorial.rst

 :class:`~nutils.function.Namespace`, and must explicitly name all array dimensions, with the object of both aiding readibility and facilitating high order tensor manipulations.
-A short explanation of the syntax follows; see :func:`nutils.expression.parse` for the complete documentation.
+A short explanation of the syntax follows; see :func:`nutils.expression_v1.parse` for the complete documentation.

 A *term* is written by joining variables with spaces, optionally preceeded by a single number, e.g. ``2 a b``.
 A *fraction* is written as two terms joined by